-To include any appropriate recommendations for further investigation (e.g. CT/MRI/drainage/biopsy etc) dependent upon local department guidelines and practice.
+To include any appropriate recommendations for further investigation (e.g. CT/MRI/drainage/biopsy) dependent upon local department guidelines and practice.

-Identification of the author and contributors
+• Identification of the author and contributors

-The name, position and profession of the person performing and interpreting the ultrasound examination should be clearly stated. ^{2,3,4} This should also apply to anyone involved in second party reporting.
+The name, position and profession of the person performing and interpreting the ultrasound examination should be clearly stated.
+(RCR 2018; RCR 2016a; RCR 2016b) This should also apply to anyone involved in second party reporting.
 It is good practice to state the report author's GMC, HCPC or any other statutory regulatory body number.
 The specific action of any secondary involvement should also be stated e.g. "Dr ------, Consultant Radiologist reviewed the images and agrees with the above interpretation".

-• Identification of Chaperones
+Identification of Chaperones

 Details of any chaperones or third parties in the room should be documented giving name and professional capacity.
-Patient's actions regarding whether a chaperone was accepted or offered and declined should be documented.
-Further information can be found in section 1.10.
+Patient's actions regarding whether a chaperone was accepted or offered and declined should be documented. (ref: section 2.7).